Videomatik/player/README.md

 # Player Methods

 ## setSize({ height: Number, width: Number })
 Updates the size of the video player.
 Only one dimension is required.
 The player will fit the dimension specified and keep the video aspect ratio.

 Example:
 ```javascript
 player.setSize({ height: 1280, width: 720 })
 ```

 ## getCurrentTime()
-This method will return the current time(seconds) of the video.
+This method will return the current time of the video (in seconds).

 ## getDuration()
-This method will return the total duration in seconds of the video.
-It will return the value in seconds.
+This method will return the total duration of the video (in seconds).

 ## play()
-Play the video player.
+Play the video.

 ## pause()
-Pause the video player.
+Pause the video.
 ## seekTo(time: Number)
- - time: in Seconds
+ - time **in seconds**

 Sets the current time of the player.
 The time must be between 0 and the video duration.
 Example: